 - Guardianship: for your children and animals in the case of your passing.
 Note that given that we are currently in a pandemic, it’s wise to provide a first and second choice here.

 There are a ton of quick and easy ways to make a will these days.
-You could use LegalZoom, Rocket Laywer, Trust & Will, or write your own.
+(Note: you’re looking for a ‘last will and testament’ as opposed to a ‘living will’ which is the healthcare directive we talked about above.)
+One of our favorite options is LegalTemplates.net—they have a 7-day free trial, and after that, you can pay by the document, or get a low-cost annual membership and handle all your adulting in one place.
+Other options include LegalZoom, Rocket Lawyer, Trust & Will, or write your own.
 Again, this is something that generally needs to be notarized to become fully binding.
 However, over 50% of states honor holographic wills (AKA, wills written in your own handwriting, and signed by you).
 And even if that is not the case in your state, it’s better to have your will down in your handwriting than have no will at all.
-Dealing with probate is fun for exactly nobody.)
-There are sources like Notarize who can help with online notary services—which is beyond helpful in these times.
+(Dealing with probate is fun for exactly nobody.)
+Again, there are sources like Notarize who can help with online notary services—which is beyond helpful in these times.
+And, in most states, a self-proving affidavit will do the trick.
 So, there are zero excuses.
 Do some research on the laws where you live, and get a will put together today.
 You won’t regret the peace of mind that comes with this.

 In The Meantime: The Power Of Attorney

 For clarification’s sake, there is a difference between an Executor and a Power of Attorney.
 An Executor is a person you choose to handle your affairs after your death.
-A Power of Attorney (or Attorney in Fact) will handle your affairs while you are alive.
-This means helping make medical decisions if you’re incapacitated, managing your finances and affairs if you’re stuck in a hospital, etc.
+A Power of Attorney (or Attorney in Fact) will handle your affairs while you are alive but unable to take care of business yourself.
+This means helping make medical decisions if you’re incapacitated, managing your finances and affairs if you’re stuck in a hospital, etc. (Note: there is a difference between a Medical Power of Attorney and a Durable General/Financial Power of Attorney.
+Pro-tip: Do both.)

-You can head right here to find a form for your state, fill it out, and call it done.
+You can head over to LegalTemplates.net to find the forms for your state, fill it out, and call it done.
 Some of us (ahem, me) have family members and legal next of kin who are simply not viable options to take care of our affairs… this is what makes us so good at picking kick-ass partners.
 Make sure your partner (or your best friend, or whoever you choose) has the right to take care of whatever comes their way.

 Put it away safely

-Get yourself a fireproof safe, make sure your people know how to get into it, scan a copy and protect it by a passcode.
+Get yourself a fireproof document safe, make sure your people know how to get into it, scan a copy and protect it by a passcode, and ask a friend or trusted family member (the executor of your will is a good option) to store a copy outside your home.
 Do whatever you need to do to ensure that these documents are accessible, safe, and ready for use in case of the worst possible emergencies.
 Oh, and while you’re at it, make a quick list of your bank accounts, passwords, and any other vital info that someone might need if you were unable to speak and help.
 Lock it up.
 Don’t throw away the key.
 Feel some peace.
 You did it.

 Tell us, APW—did you already have all these things done?
 Are you going to do them right now while you’re home anyway?
 Imagine how good it will feel to check these forever tasks off your list.
 I’m off to do it right now.